carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 ## Authoring a Carvel Package

 To create a package, we need to create two Custom Resources (CRs).
-We will go through step by step process of authoring an Nginx helm chart:
+We will go through step by step process of authoring an Nginx Helm chart:

 **1. Create PackageMetadata CR**: Package Metadata contains high level information about the package.
 Multiple versions of a package share the same package metadata.